myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

-> Shinya Kato 🌮 @shinyakato.dev 2024-01-23T15:05:55.371Z
+> Shinya Kato 🌮 @shinyakato.dev 2024-01-24T01:11:36.426Z
 >
-> Dog loves the snow ❄️
+> The blue bird metamorphosed into a blue butterfly

 ---

-> Shinya Kato 🌮 @shinyakato.dev 2024-01-23T14:09:22.772Z
+> Shinya Kato 🌮 @shinyakato.dev 2024-01-24T01:03:58.388Z
 >
-> Everything is going well
+> there's not much of a cat factor in this social media tbh 👀

 ---

-> Shinya Kato 🌮 @shinyakato.dev 2024-01-22T15:14:12.327Z
+> Shinya Kato 🌮 @shinyakato.dev 2024-01-24T00:47:09.948Z
 >
-> It's time for coding

-open.spotify.com/track/6habFh...
+> This is our recommendation

 ---

-> Shinya Kato 🌮 @shinyakato.dev 2024-01-21T11:36:10.989Z
+> Shinya Kato 🌮 @shinyakato.dev 2024-01-24T00:34:43.308Z
 >
-> @redsolver.dev @videah.net @deck.blue

-I notified you about the SDK refactoring on Discord, and I've released a version that includes the object name refactoring as a preview build!
-If you have any concerns with the results of this refactoring, please tell me :)

-pub.dev/packages/blu...
+> Apple gets its crown back.
+But the iPhone is the enemy of the iPhone, so Apple shareholders are very skeptical because they see no vision of a device from Apple that will be the next iPhone

+www.gizchina.com/2024/01/22/a...

 ---

-> Shinya Kato 🌮 @shinyakato.dev 2024-01-21T06:30:23.890Z
+> Shinya Kato 🌮 @shinyakato.dev 2024-01-23T15:05:55.371Z
 >
->
+> Dog loves the snow ❄️

 ---
 <!-- MY-BSKY_TIMELINE:END -->